-Drinking a cup of hot tea on an ice-cold morning, surrounded by a gorgeous landscape, and lying in your sleeping bag with your head sticking out of the tent, is something to relish!
+Drinking a cup of hot tea on an ice-cold morning, lying in your sleeping bag with your head sticking out of the tent to admire the gorgeous surrounding landscape, is something to relish!

 Grey smoke is rising from two stone houses, situated where a small tributary joins the roaring Ghunsa River.
 This is the home of two herders who look after the yak.
-Every morning, they milk the ones that have a calf.
+Every morning, they milk the ones with calf.

 Soon the sun appears, and the thin layer of snow rapidly vanishes.
 The marvellous morning weather is so inviting that Niels decides to shave off his three-day old stubble.